Skip to main content

 About

-Everholm is a single player open world role playing game with a mystery theme.
+Everholm is a single player open world role playing game with fantasy and mystery themes.
 It was developed by Chonky Loaf and was released on November 11, 2024.
 It received mostly positive reviews from players.

 Lilly was spirited away to a mysterious island.
 As her memories fade, everyone seems to know about her quest for her missing sister.
 It's time to establish a homestead, meet the islanders, learn their secrets and solve the mystery of Everholm in this open-ended minimalist RPG!